prismschism/PSE.END-LOG/README.txt

 ------PSE.END::LOG - [Endurance Logging]-------------

-END::LOG is a CLI that safely encrypts and stores mission logs, with online/offline functionality, in JSON and Markdown format.
+END::LOG is a CLI terminal that safely encrypts and stores mission logs, with online/offline functionality, in JSON and Markdown format.
 The end objective is to safely store documentation of mission logs or journals for active mission monitoring or posterity.
+The logging system is planned to adopt modular expansion, with the aim of supporting field tagging and other mission critical documentation.

+------Tech Stack-------------------------------------
+END::LOG is a mission logging system built with Python, Textual, and Rich.

 ------Setup Instructions-----------------------------